Samuraig5/piranha/README.md

     <img src="https://github.com/ucbrise/piranha/blob/main/files/piranha-fish.png?raw=true" alt="cute cuddly PIRANHA >:D courtesy of Vivian Fang @ vivi.sh" width=20% height=20%/>
 </p>

 Piranha is a C++-based platform for accelerating secure multi-party computation (MPC) protocols on the GPU in a protocol-independent manner.
 It is designed both for MPC developers, providing a modular structure for easily adding new protocol implementations, and secure application developers, allowing execution on any Piranha-implemented protocols.
-This repo currently includes a secure ML inference and training application, which you can find in `/nn`.

 Piranha is described in more detail in our [USENIX Security '22 paper](https://eprint.iacr.org/2022/892)!
 If you have questions, please create git issues; for eventual replies, you can also reach out to `jlw@berkeley.edu`.

 > [!IMPORTANT]
 > As part of the 2023 PET+P lecutre of the University of Basel, this repository has been modified to work with [SciCORE](https://scicore.unibas.ch/).
-The setup process is diffrent than in the [original repo for Piranha](https://github.com/ucbrise/piranha).
+The setup process is diffrent compared in the [original repo for Piranha](https://github.com/ucbrise/piranha).

 ## SETUP AND BUILD